 Tricksters Around the World

-Tricksters and clowns exist in almost every culture around the world.
-Many Native American Stories have the trickster embodied as a coyote, and Coyote Tales were central to long nights around the fire during winter months.
 The Lakota call their trickster, Heyoka, and he is often seen sitting backwards on his horse.
-The Azande People in Central Africa have Ture, a trickster that is a spider who can change form into any animal.
-Ture brought food, water, and fire to the people, but he is always tricking people, stealing from them, serving his own interests, acting crudely, and being disrespectful.
+The Azande People in Central Africa have Ture, a trickster that is a spider that changes form into any animal.
+Ture brings food, water, and fire to the people but he is always tricking people.
+He steals from them, serving his own interests, acting crudely, and being disrespectful.

 Hopi Clowns in Action